All Episodes

 And not just terrorists.

-What about narco traffickers?
+What about narco-traffickers?

-What about murders?
+What about murderers?

 What about rapists?